 - Be aware that drinking sweetened drinks attracts bees and wasps.
 Cover open cans.

 - Keep children (and pets) indoors when lawn chemicals are being applied.

 Develop a plan for emergency situations

-- Post emergency numbers next to each phone in your house such as: 911, poison control, your child’s pediatrician’s office and exchange.
+- Keep emergency numbers saved in your cell phone and posted next to each phone in your house such as: 911, poison control, and your child’s pediatrician’s office and exchange.